-In the absence of deep reductions in $CO_2$ and other GHG emissions, global warming will exceed of 1.5°C during the 21st century, according to the Intergovernmental Panel on Climate Change (IPCC).
-Holding global temperature rise to this limit is critically important to avoid the worst effects of climate change.
+In the absence of deep reductions in carbon dioxide and other greenhouse gas emissions, global warming will exceed of 1.5 degrees C during the 21st century, according to the Intergovernmental Panel on Climate Change (IPCC).54 Holding global temperature rise to this limit is critically important to avoid the worst effects of climate change.
 It will require rapid decarbonization and unprecedented sectoral transitions.
-The next decades are pivotal, and emissions reductions through 2030 will be key to securing a 1.5-compatible pathway to net zero $CO_2$ emissions by 2050.
-IPCC's recent physical science report estimated the remaining carbon budget from the beginning of 2020 to be 500 Gt of $CO_2$ , if we're to have a 50% likelihood of limiting global warming to 1.5°C.
+The next decades are pivotal, and emissions reductions through 2030 will be key to securing a 1.5 degrees C-compatible pathway to net zero carbon dioxide emissions by 2050.
+IPCC's recent physical science report estimated the remaining carbon budget from the beginning of 2020 to be 500 Gt of carbon dioxide, if we're to have a 50 percent likelihood of limiting global warming to 1.5 degrees C.55

-"All the technologies needed to achieve the necessary deep cuts in global emissions by 2030 already exist, and the policies that can drive their deployment are already proven."
-However, current policies are projected to result in nearly 3°C of warming and, when recent announcements by the United States and other major emitters are considered, the world is still on track for 2.4°C of warming by the end of the century.
-The emissions gap between current pledges and targets (as of May 2021) and a 1.5-compatible pathway is 20 to 23 GtCO2e.
-Every sector has a role to play in closing this gap.
+"All the technologies needed to achieve the necessary deep cuts in global emissions by 2030 alr eady exist, and the policies that can drive their deployment are already proven."56 However, current policies are projected to result in nearly 3 degrees C of warming and, when recent announcements by the United States and other major emitters are considered, the world is still on track for 2.4 degrees C of warming by the end of the century.
+The emissions gap between current pledges and targets (as of May 2021) and a 1.5-compatible pathway is 20 to 23 GtCO2e.57 Every sector has a role to play in closing this gap.